Written by John Immel,

 Different students will seek different kinds of Ayurveda schools.
 The guide below will help you determine the school that is the best fit for practice in your community.
 Below each question you will see our recommendation in each category.

-Overall, a school that focuses on the practical concerns of running a clinic is a school that cares about the future clinical success of their graduates.
+Overall, a school that focuses on the practical concerns of clinic is a school that cares about the future clinical success of their graduates.
 Make sure the school is competent in the education of medicine, and can teach you how to run a professional practice focused on client outcomes.

 What Type of School Is It?